 Three: Do not talk about smelling, touching or tasting things.
 Most wired brains are in bodies that are made for seeing and hearing only because they have to devote so much effort to other tasks.
 Talk about any other sensory human experiences and they will get mad, out of jealousy, or even feeling your bragging.
 It's like saying “ha ha you can't taste!” to them.

 Four: Be very careful how you talk about family.
 Wired brains build children, based on mixing properties of their loved ones, but they can't make lineages or ancestries like us.
 They won't have the same family identity.

-If you haven't gathered in general there are many things the machines don't have that we do.
 This guide could go on forever just listing all the things that you could avoid.
-And that is wired brains, no matter how little or much they voice it, do not have many of things we biological beings do.
-So avoid talking about those things and you won't offend them.
+And that is because wired brains, no matter how little or much they voice it, do not have many of things we biological beings do and differ in fundamental ways.
+So avoid talking about those things and be mindful of them and you won't offend them.

 However one thing I found out through sheer trial and error through my 20 years as a comedian is that you never, ever joke about techno around a machine.
 They hate techno.
 Joking about the robot stereotype that they like techno will get you a metal fist to the face.